d-led/undoredo-cpp/README.md

 =======

-This is a research on the ways to implement generic Undo/Redo mechanisms in C++
+This is a research on the ways to implement generic Undo/Redo mechanisms in C++.
+The Undo/Redo mechanisms presented here are not binary safe, but might assist in implementing binary safe undo/redo aware objects.

 Used in the project